Sebastian Bachmann: Career

 Bachmann secured his qualification to the 2012 Summer Olympics through the team.
 In the individual event he defeated Russia's Renal Ganeyev before yielding to Italy's Valerio Aspromonte in the table of 16.
 In the team event Germany prevailed over Russia, but lost to Japan in the semi-finals by a single hit in overtime, leaving Bachmann frustrated as two of his hits had been refused by the referee.
-Germany met the USA in the match for the bronze medal.
+Germany met the US in the match for the bronze medal.
 During the seventh bout against Gerek Meinhardt Bachmann tumbled off the piste and twisted his right knee.
 The bout was suspended for medical intervention and Bachmann was eventually replaced by reserve André Weßels.
 Germany prevailed 45–27 and came away with a bronze medal.
 Bachmann finished the 2011–12 season No.18 in world rankings, a career best as of 2015.

 At the 2013 European Championships in Zagreb Germany knocked off Hungary and Great Britain, then prevailed over Poland in the final to give Bachmann his first major gold medal.
 At the World Championships in Budapest he reached the quarter-finals for the first time in his career.
 He met the USA's Miles Chamley-Watson and took a 10–3 lead, but the American managed to come back.
 Bachmann lost 14–15 on a controversial red card and Chamley-Watson eventually won the gold medal.
 The following year, at the Kazan World Championships, Bachmann met Chamley-Watson again, this time in the table of 32.
 He acquired a 12–5 lead.
 On 14–7 for Bachmann Chamley-Watson was shown a red card for turning his back during the bout, allowing the German to win 15–7.
 Bachmann reached again the quarter-finals, where he was stopped by Russia's Timur Safin.